Section 4: Renovations, Alterations, Extensions & New Buildings

 - Current accounts and assets, together with income and expenditure history

-- Details of the proposed consultant team.
+- Details of the proposed consultant team, including the Project Manager

 - Specific design details